iDolphin99/Commerical_data_analysis/README.md

 - Removing missing values
 - **Feature Selection**
-  - Drop unnecessary columns like identifier feature
+  - Drop unnecessary columns like identifier, shop code feature
 - **Encoding**
   - It is important to use appropriate encoding methods for categorical variables!
   - Both ways were effective, but we we finally use binary encoder, for the reason that binary encoder does not give oridinality to categorical variables